fpereiro/gotoB/tutorial.md

 This tutorial requires you to have some knowledge of HTML, CSS and js (Javascript), but only a little bit.
 It is written first and foremost for those just dipping their feet into developing web applications.
 Experienced frontend devs might get bored, especially in the first sections.

-This is the resource I wanted to find back when I started writing web applications; ten years later, I'm writing it for those who are today in my position.
+This is the resource I wanted to find back when I started writing web applications; ten years later, I'm writing it for those who are today starting out.

 ## Introduction